Ajeet-rock1/elk/README.md

 ## Requirements
    - Ubuntu14.04 LTS or RHEL server/client with no modifications
-   - ELK server with at least 8G of memory but in TDRIVE On0demand basis we are going with 4G.
+   - ELK server with at least 8G of memory but in On0demand basis we are going with 4G.

 ## Notes